| Title: | Powerful Classes for HTTP Requests and Responses |

 negotiation is performed with the request and the preferred formatter is

-.
-If a formatter is not found and autofail = TRUE
+to 500.
+If a formatter is not found and autofail = TRUE the response

 if not it will return FALSE